kgisl/cs8251/notes/unit5.md

 main() {
 	FILE *fp;
 	char ch;
-	fp = fopen ("one.txt", "w");
+	// open a textfile for writing into it fp = fopen ("one.txt", "w");
 	printf("Enter data");
 	while( (ch = getchar()) != EOF) {
 		putc(ch, fp);
 	}
 	fclose(fp);
-	fp = fopen("one.txt", "r");
+	// open a file for reading from it fp = fopen("one.txt", "r");
 	while( (ch = getc(fp)) != EOF)
 		printf("%c", ch);